Obituary of Dr. Alicia de Colombí -Monguió

 Relatives and friends are invited to St. Edward the Confessor Church, 569 Clifton Park Center Rd., Clifton Park, NY 12065 on Saturday, August 31, 2019 for the Mass of Christian Burial which will be celebrated at 10:00 a.m.

-Please express on-line condolences by visiting gordoncemerickfuneralhome.comTo send flowers to the family of Dr. Alicia de Colombí -Monguió, please visit Tribute Store
+Please express on-line condolences by visiting gordoncemerickfuneralhome.comTo plant a tree in memory of Dr. Alicia de Colombí -Monguió, please visit Tribute Store